DEFRA/ffc-demo-payment-service-core/README.md

 Readiness: `/healthy`
 Liveness: `/healthz`

-The readiness probe will test for both the availability of a PostgreSQL database and the two active message queue connections.

-Sequelize's `authenticate` function is used to test database connectivity.
-This function tries to run a basic query within the database.

 ## License
 THIS INFORMATION IS LICENSED UNDER THE CONDITIONS OF THE OPEN GOVERNMENT LICENCE found at: